Back

 Research approach

-I mapped the competitive landscape across 4 direct competitors, analyzing onboarding flows, pricing models, therapist discovery, and session structures.
+I mapped four competitors across onboarding flows, pricing models, therapist discovery, and session structures.
+The finding was consistent: discovery is always locked behind payment.

 The JTBD analysis pointed to four situations where people turn to therapy apps: living far from good therapists, having a schedule that doesn't work for in-person sessions, wanting to choose their own therapist, and needing continuity while traveling.